 Laser treatments are highly effective, with many patients seeing significant improvements in the texture and appearance of their scars.
 The results depend on the scar type, laser used, and number of sessions.

-The selection of laser treatment is based on factors such as skin type, severity of the lesion, and the patient’s available downtime for recovery.
+The selection of laser treatments are based on factors such as skin type, severity of the lesion, and the patient’s available downtime for recovery.

 Side effects are typically mild and include redness, swelling, and temporary discoloration.
 Rarely, pigmentation changes or scarring can occur, but these risks are minimized with proper care.